Uber says it will no longer track you once your ride ends

 The past few months have been difficult for Uber, it's been caught in a wave of scandals and controversy.
 Along with a #DeleteUber movement, workplace sexual harassment allegations, and several lawsuits, the company's board of directors forced its CEO and co-founder, Travis Kalanick, to resign.
 Uber's new chief executive will likely be Expedia CEO Dara Khosrowshahi.

 Uber changed its in-app privacy settings and data privacy, or differential privacy, earlier this year.
-But it decided to take this one step further, now, by stopping its post-trip data collection.
+But it's now decided to take it one step further by stopping its post-trip data collection.

 If passengers never want to be tracked, they can opt for that within the Uber app privacy settings.
 However, they'll have to manually enter their pickup and drop-off locations whenever they hail a ride.